neek8044/neek8044/README.md

 ## Hi there
 I am Nick, mostly using Python since it is the only language I know well enough.
-Planning to learn the C family (mostly C#), and Golang in the future.
+Planning to learn the C family (mostly Cpp), and Golang in the future.
 I will very likely also have to learn Javascript or a JS Framework though I don't like the way JS works.

 #### Tools